Which Loft Conversion is best for you?

 As this loft conversion would be situated towards the back of your home, the front appearance of your roof wouldn’t change.
 These types of conversions would, like the Hip-to-Gabel conversions, need planning permissions.
 However, the amount of extra space you would get from a Mansard conversion would be significant, enough to even house an entire open living space.

-At entire house, we offer all 3 of these types of loft conversions and will execute them perfectly, so they fit the aesthetic of your home and won’t look out of place.
+At The Entire House, we specialise in loft conversions in North London and offer all 3 of these types of loft conversions and will execute them perfectly, so they fit the aesthetic of your home and won’t look out of place.
 If you’re interested in one of these loft conversions, get in touch via our online contact form to get a quote.